When should you stop refactoring Legacy Code?

 It

-Hopefully, I keep track of things I want to improve as I work on our codebase every day.
+Hopefully, I kept track of things I wanted to improve as I was working on our codebase every day.
 A good candidate at the top of my list was:

 “Clean up the DB between each test”